TerralanMira/Resonant-reality/docs/civic/index.md

 # Civic Resonance Layer

-Civic life is not separate from field and human layers — it is their **visible spiral**.
-Institutions, rituals, and economies are feedback structures for resonance.
+Civic life is where human resonance takes form in collective structures.
+Rather than isolated domains, the civic anchors form a **spiral sequence** —
+each amplifying the next, weaving coherence across scales.

 ---

 ## The Spiral Sequence

-1. **Conductor** — collective attention (rituals, governance, assemblies).
+1. **Rituals** — shared embodied practices (breath, chant, ceremony) create local coherence fields.
+   ↳ These are the civic “entry points,” grounding resonance in human groups.

-2. **Plazas** — designed sites where resonance is embodied in form.
+2. **Plazas** — physical gathering sites where rituals scale outward into public space.
-3. **Rituals** — recurring practices tuning the civic field.
-4. **Hearths** — coherence cultivated in the intimate circle.
+   ↳ Coherent plazas seed the geometry of collective encounter.

+3. **Hearths** — smaller nodes of warmth (homes, circles, commons) sustain coherence between gatherings.
+   ↳ They link intimate rhythm with broader civic resonance.

-5. **Education** — transmitting resonance through generations.
+4. **Education** — transmission of rhythm and resonance literacy.
+   ↳ Schools, workshops, and apprenticeships teach *how* to hold coherence.

+5. **Governance** — decision processes tuned by coherence metrics.
+   ↳ Instead of adversarial structures, policy becomes a conductor of resonance.

-6. **Economy** — flows of value aligned with coherence.
+6. **Economy** — flows of value and tokens aligned with coherence.
-7. **Governance** — decision-making as resonance management.
+   ↳ Contribution is rewarded not just by output, but by resonance with the whole.

+7. **Conductor** — meta-layer that tunes the entire civic spiral.
+   ↳ Not a ruler, but a resonance role: orchestrating, listening, balancing.

 ---

-## Why Spiral?
+## Spiral Dynamics

-- **Parallel documents fragment the whole.**
-- **Spiral order shows recursion:** hearth → plaza → governance → cosmos → back into hearth.
+Unlike a hierarchy, the civic spiral is recursive:
-- Each anchor is not separate, but a turn of the same spiral.
+- Each node feeds the next.
+- The sequence can start anywhere (ritual → economy, education → governance, etc.).
+- The spiral does not close — it loops back into **cosmos** through cultural broadcast.

+### Diagram
+Rituals → Plazas → Hearths → Education → Governance → Economy → Conductor
+↖───────────────────────────────────────────────────────────────↙
 ---

-## Next Steps
+📎 Next Steps:

-- Link each anchor to expanded docs (`docs/civic/*.md`).
-- Add cross-references to simulations (e.g., Kuramoto → governance sync, Resonant Currency → economy).
-- Diagram spiral visually in `figures/`.
+- Cross-link each civic doc (rituals, plazas, hearths, etc.) back to this spiral map.
+- Add resonance “thresholds” (what coherence level enables the next node).